- Optimizely Feature Experimentation

-First, open a browser in Chrome and create a bookmark on any page.
+- Open a Chrome browser and create a bookmark on any page.

-Click the bookmark to change the name to Set test cookie.
+- Click the bookmark to change the name to Set a test cookie.
 Select Done to confirm.

 You now have a cookie set on whichever domain you are browsing.
 The cookie will look something like this:

-When you reload the page, you will be eligible to enter an experiment or campaigns that target that cookie.
+When you reload the page, you can enter an experiment or campaigns that target that cookie.

 Target the test cookie